Introduction

 First and foremost, I would like to thank everyone that has made this possible

-Namely, Mr Ong Chee Meng for deligating us the task of doing this really innovative project
+Namely, Mr Ong Chee Meng for deligating us the task of doing this

 Ms Ang Sheu Ngo who taught us the ropes throughout the practical sessions